MouronRoger/First1KGreek/first1kgreek_memory.md

 Maintain accurate historical data about when authors were writing Manage your author collection with favorites and archive features All of this is now integrated into the main application, accessible through your browser at http://localhost:8000, with no need for separate servers or tools.

+## 4-4-24

+###add author allegiances

+Fixed the linter errors in browse_texts_fixed.py Created a combined authors_data.json file that merges the century data from author_centuries_updated.json and allegiance data from author-allegiances.js
+Updated the server code to use the new integrated data source Added proper styling for fixed column widths and improved table display The table now shows:
+Author names with a fixed width of 20 characters Century information
+Works count
+Allegiance information
+Action buttons (favorite, archive, delete, edit)
+The table also includes:
+Pagination showing 50 authors per page
+Search functionality
+Status filters (All, Favorites, Archived, Normal) Century filters
+Sorting by any column

+###tidy-up

+Fixed the linter errors in browse_texts_fixed.py Created a combined authors_data.json file that merges the century data from author_centuries_updated.json and allegiance data from author-allegiances.js
+Updated the server code to use the new integrated data source Added proper styling for fixed column widths and improved table display The table now shows:
+Author names with a fixed width of 20 characters Century information
+Works count
+Allegiance information
+Action buttons (favorite, archive, delete, edit)
+The table also includes:
+Pagination showing 50 authors per page
+Search functionality
+Status filters (All, Favorites, Archived, Normal) Century filters
+Sorting by any column